Egypt is one of the world’s oldest and greatest civilizations to have ever lived on this earth.

 Again, we argued that even if that was the case our bill should be around the 170 EGP mark and not the price given.
 At this stage, all staff lost the capability to speak English all of a sudden.

-They knew that we knew they were trying to scam us.
+They knew, that we knew they were trying to scam us.
 In the end, we gave an agreed-upon 200 EGP and walked out the door.

-Egypt Scams: Tourist Trap 4 – Taxis
+6 – Egypt Tourist Scams – Taxis

 There’s nothing more welcoming than getting off a 10-hour bus drive tired and cranky only to be surrounded by taxi drivers all shouting at you to use their service.
 Always great craic that is eh!

+This is a common tourist scam all over the world.
 Try not to be unnerved by all of this and do not go with the first driver if you are unsure.

-As always be firm but polite and show that friendly smile.
+As always, be firm but polite and show that friendly smile.
 You can even have a bit of a laugh and ask them with a calm voice – Why are you shouting?
 Often they will laugh at themselves.

 At the end of the day, Egypt is a poor country and all workers compete with each other to get any possible fair.

-In that case, we have a magic formula which is 10 EGP per kilometer + 25 %.
+In that case, we have a simple formula that will help you get the approximate fare – 10 EGP per kilometer + 25 %.
 So for example, a 5 KM ride should cost 5×10=50 +25% (1.25) equals 60.25 EGP.

 Tip – Do your homework before you arrive.
 Use Google Maps to see the distance from the bus/train station to your hotel.
 That way you will have an estimate of how much the fare will cost you.

-Egypt Scams: Tourist Trap 5 – Negotiating
+7 – Egypt Tourist Scams – Negotiating

 When haggling with street vendors or shopkeepers selling souvenirs, sunglasses, clothing, etc. you should not settle for the first price given to you.